brsr/antitile/docs/conway.rst

 If :math:`k_1 = k_2 = k`, write :math:`a v_{i/k}` instead of
 :math:`a_1 v_{i/k_1} + a_2 v_{i/k_2}` for simplicity's sake (and similarly for
 the other terms).
+The matrix form is the same as before (but some values may have different values).
+A set of equalities and inequalities similar to those derived above, and composition rules for these alternating operators, can be derived for alternating operators in the same manner.
+In fact, some alternating operators may fill in gaps where no operator exists for :math:`L_x` or :math:`M_x` as defined above; see "alternating subdivide" in the list of operators below.

 If any :math:`k_i` or :math:`\ell_i` = 1/2, the operator creates digons or
 degree-2 vertices when applied to degree-4 vertices or quadrilateral faces.
 The operation of smoothing digons and degree-2 vertices cannot be represented as a chamber structure, or in the form :math:`L_x` or :math:`M_x`.
 Neither can operations that create digons or degree-2 be altered to smooth those features while retaining the ability to be represented as :math:`L_x` or :math:`M_x`.
 The issue is that the smoothing operator not only removes degree-2 features, but also affects the degree of adjacent features, and may affect some features of a certain degree while leaving others alone.
-An adjusted :math:`M_x` may be specified as a 5x3 matrix from :math:`\langle v,e,f,v_4,f_4 \rangle` to :math:`\langle v,e,f \rangle`, but this is a linear map between two different spaces, not a linear operator, and isn't as useful compared to the usual :math:`M_x`.
+An adjusted :math:`M_x` may be specified as a 5x3 matrix from :math:`\langle v,e,f,v_4,f_4 \rangle` to :math:`\langle v,e,f \rangle`,
+but this is a linear map between two different spaces, not a linear operator, and isn't as useful compared to the usual :math:`M_x`.
 (For instance, you can't multiply the matrices together to represent operator composition.)
+Alternately, the operators can be further restricted to polyhedra with faces or vertices of degree 6 or more.

 Table of operators
 ------------------